wp-plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fix: This Post's Gallery was missing when using the Add Gallery button

 = 1.2.3 =
 * Added: Mobile - lightbox arrows remain displayed on touchscreen devices, so it is clearer to the user how they can navigate through the images